Natural Products

 As you might expect, PCOS is a major cause of infertility.

-Birth control pills can restore regular bleeding periods, however, this is artificial, and aggravate the underlying PCOS problem rather than solve it.
-In addition, birth control pills are known to worsen insulin resistance and diabetes.
+Birth control pills can restore regular bleeding periods, however this is artificial, and aggravates the underlying PCOS problem rather than solve it.

 If you have PCOS, you can use 15 to 20 mg of progesterone cream daily from day 14 to day 28 of your cycle.
 If you have a longer or a shorter cycle, adjust accordingly.
 The disappearance of facial hair and acne are usually obvious signs that hormones are becoming balanced, but to see these results, you’ll need to give the treatment at least six months, in conjunction with proper diet and exercise.”

-Can PCOS be Treated with Natural Progesterone?
+Can PCOS be treated with natural progesterone?

 YES by Dr. Jerilynn Prior: “Progesterone talks back to the hypothalamic and pituitary (brain) hormones that control the ovaries and stops them from stimulating the ovaries to make too much testosterone.”